You are here

 Alternative Dispute Resolution Programs

 Willem C. Vis International Commercial Arbitration Moot -- The goal of the Vis Moot is to foster the study of international commercial law and arbitration for resolution of international business disputes through its application to a concrete problem of a client and to train law leaders of tomorrow in methods of alternative dispute resolution.
-The twenty first annual Vis Moot will take place in Vienna from April 12th-17th 2014.
+The twenty-second annual Vis Moot will take place in Vienna from March 27th-April 2nd 2015.

 Online Certificate Program - This Program gives law students and practitioners the rare opportunity to receive top-notch legal training without the added expense and hassle of visas, travel and short-term housing.
 By leveraging all that technology has to offer, this Program enables students to interact with world-class academics and practitioners from their laptops, at home or at work.
 For information about this Program please click here.

 ODR Project -- Recognizing that the existence of effective, trustworthy and fair redress systems are a necessary precursor to domestic and cross-border economic growth, the ODR Project’s objective is to support the creation of online dispute prevention and resolution mechanisms and rules to support virtual commercial activity.
 IICL is an approved NGO observer to UNCITRAL Working Group III and actively participates in discussions toward the creation of an online redress mechanism for cross-border e-commerce disputes.
 More »